 The eviction procedure begins with serving a Landlord/Tenant notice.
-Please contact the Lake County Circuit Clerk’s Office (847.377.3380) to obtain the requirements for a proper service.
+(NOTE: Click HERE for "Eviction Procedures") Please contact the Lake County Circuit Clerk’s Office (847.377.3380) to obtain the requirements for a proper service.
 The Lake County Sheriff’s Office does not serve these papers.
 After service is complete, a notarized copy of the Landlord/Tenant notice for eviction is filed with the Lake County Circuit Clerk’s Office.

 After service is attempted or completed, the affidavits of service are returned to the Circuit Clerk’s Office and placed in the corresponding case file.
 The Deputy’s affidavit discloses if the papers were served or not.
-To verify service call 847.377.4400 and please have your case number.
+To verify service please call 847.377.4400 and provide the legal secretary with your case number.